SuperCompUCSD/SuperCompUCSD.github.io/content/pages/projects.md

 Some Verilog and C experience required along with some familiarity with the linux kernel is prefered but not required.

+Meetings will be at SDSC Fridays from 10am-12pm

 **Mentors:** Khai Vu, Kyle Smith

 **Time Requirements:** 4-5 hours/week (very likely more)